trexjacket/trexjacket/docs_src/tutorials/value-override/1-building-ui.rst

 Chapter 1: Creating A Configuration UI
 ======================================

-In this chapter we'll be using 2 new pieces of the |ProductName|, dialogs and settings.
+For this tutorial we'll be using 2 new pieces of ``trexjacket``, dialogs and settings.
 By the end of this chapter you'll be configuring settings in the dashboard as well as opening popup windows outside of Tableau.

-Get started by downloading the starter workbook :download:`here <https://extension-documentation.s3.amazonaws.com/tutorials/value-override/Value+Override+Starter+Workbook.twbx>` and creating a new Tableau Extension in Anvil with the ``trexjacket`` dependency.
-The Chat tutorial describes these steps if you need a refresher.
-Click here view the steps: :doc:`/tutorials/chat-extension/1-setting-up`.
+Get started by downloading the starter Tableau workbook :download:`here <https://extension-documentation.s3.amazonaws.com/tutorials/value-override/Value+Override+Starter+Workbook.twbx>` and `cloning the starter app here <https://anvil.works/build#clone:OICSO7LFVE3PMVQ2=QPX6VIDSY7ARRWMKJEPQVPP5>`_.
+After downloading both of those items, add your extension to your dashboard just like you did in Chapter 1 of the Chat Tutorial here: :doc:`/tutorials/chat-extension/1-setting-up`

-Once you've created your Anvil app, you'll need to create 3 things in the Client Code section:
+Once you've cloned the starter app and added your ``trex`` file, you'll see 3 things in the Client Code section of Anvil:

 1. A ``Homepage`` form: This will be the main page of our extension
 2. A ``Configure`` form: This will be the configure page of our extension
-3. A module named ``startup`` (set as the startup module): We'll use this page to define our default settings and open the ``Homepage`` form
+3. A module named ``startup`` (set as the startup module): We'll use this page to define our default settings and open the ``Homepage`` form.
+When our extension loads, this module will run first.

-Once you're done, the "Client Code" section should look like this (note that the startup module has a lightning bolt next to it):

 .. image:: https://extension-documentation.s3.amazonaws.com/tutorials/value-override/code_section.PNG